calthomson/debugger-app/README.md

 An application that consumes events from a Redis service, and displays them in a React UI.

 ## 🏗️.
 Architecture overview
-This application is built with a Node.js server.
+This application is built with a Node.js server, using the Express framework.
 This server connects to and receives messages from a Redis channel via a Node.js Redis client.
 The server then propagates these messages to a connected client via a Socket.IO socket.

-The client is built with React, leveraging the [Evergreen React UI Framework](https://github.com/segmentio/evergreen/blob/master/README.md), created by [Segment](https://segment.com/).
+The client is built with React, with the [Evergreen React UI Framework](https://github.com/segmentio/evergreen/blob/master/README.md), created by [Segment](https://segment.com/).
 It connects to the server via a socket and displays the events it receives in the UI.
 It emits pause and resume messages to the server to control the stream.
 It filters existing and incoming events given a search term, without requesting anything from the server.

 #### Scaling
 In order to scale the application to handle multiple thousands of events per second, the UI does not refresh every time an event is received.
 Instead, the incoming events are stored in a cache array and the UI is refreshed in batches.